turingschool/backend-curriculum-site/module1/lessons/nested_collections.md

 * Collection: a container for 0 or more pieces of data
 * Data Structure: a data organization/storage format that allows for efficient retrieval and modification of pieces of data
 * Nested Array: an array that exists as an element within another (outer) array
-* Nested Hash: a hash that exists as the value of a key within another hash
+* Nested Hash: a hash that exists as either an element in an array OR the value of a key within another hash

 ## Slides